facebook/flow/website/docs/types/arrays.md

 Here are some examples:

 #### Straight-line Code
-Once the first assignemnt has been found, the type of the array element is pinned to that of the assigned expression.
+Once the first assignment has been found, the type of the array element is pinned to that of the assigned expression.
 Subsequent writes to array with elements of a different type are errors: